Ally-ops/Ronnie-Scott-s-Charity-for-Kids/README.md

 Gallery: introduce a gallery to showcase the wide range of activities that kids and parents can participate in.

 ## Technologies used

-The following technologies were used to build my website:

 HTML and CSS were the core languages used to build website.

-Bootstrap: was used to create a uniform design that is visually appealing, and responsive to different screen sizes with the mobile first approach.
+Bootstrap: used to create a uniform design that is visually appealing, and responsive to different screen sizes using the mobile first approach.

 Google Fonts: used throughout the website.

 JQuery was used to simplify DOM manipulation.

+Font Awesome

 https://www.10bestdesign.com/dirtymarkup/